 - Ideal Length to Width Ratio: 1.40 - 1.53

-One great way to showcase a pear cut diamond is with a prong setting.
+One great way to showcase a pear cut diamond is with a pave prong setting.
 Prongs are metal pieces that hold your diamond in place and allow it to be showcased with as little visual blocking as possible.
-Many prong settings are solitaire settings, but you can choose one that has accent diamonds on the band if you prefer.
+Many prong settings are solitaire settings or pave settings, but you can choose one that has accent diamonds on the band if you prefer.

 For a pear cut diamond, most prong settings have five or six prongs with a V-tip to protect the pointed side of the stone.
 The more prongs there are around your diamond, the more secure it will be.
 However, the security does lower the visibility of the ring, so you need to decide which is more important to you.
 Prong settings leave more of the stone exposed for visual purposes, but it can leave them more prone to damage as well.